rdpstaff/Xander_assembler/README.md

-## Xander Gene-targeted Metagenomic Assembler Analysis Pipeline
+## Xander Gene-targeted Metagenomic Assembler

 Metagenomics can provide important insight into microbial communities.
 However, assembling metagenomic datasets has proven to be computationally challenging.
 We present a novel method for targeting assembly of specific protein-coding genes using a graph structure combining both de Bruijn graphs and protein HMMs.
 The inclusion of HMM information guides the assembly, with concomitant gene annotation.

 We have been using Xander to assemble contigs for both phylogenetic marker gene and functional marker genes from soil metegenomic data ranging from 5 GB to 350 GB.
-In our test, Xander produced more, longer, and higher-quality gene sequences than a recently published bulk metagenome assembly method.
+We compared our method to a recently published bulk metagenome assembly method and a recently published gene-targeted assembler and found our method produced more, longer and higher-quality gene sequences.
 Xander can detect low-abundance genes and low-abundance organisms.
 HMMs can be tailored to the targeted genes, allowing flexibility to improve annotation over generic annotation pipelines.

 ### Required tools